arrudamichel/arrudamichel/README.md

 #### I am a computer scientist who loves to study and work with data.

-- I'm lead data scientist in a brazilian fintech
+- I'm data scientist in a brazilian e-commerce working with MLOps.
 - I'm a Master of Computer and Software Engineer on COPPE/UFRJ
 - I'm Graduate Computer Scientist on UFRRJ